TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

 \section{Experimental Results}

-In this section, we present representative results of our trend extraction (Section \ref{sec:trendres}) and trend prediction (Section \ref{sec:predres}) approaches.
-We also show the applicability of our approach to improve the accuracy of state-of-the-art popularity prediction models (Section \ref{sec:application}).
+In this section, we present our results of our trend extraction (Section \ref{sec:trendres}) and trend prediction (Section \ref{sec:predres}) approaches.
+We also show how TrendLearner can be used to improve the accuracy of state-of-the-art popularity prediction models (Section \ref{sec:application}).
 These results were computed using 5-fold cross validation, i.e., splitting the dataset $D$ into 5 folds, where 4 are used as training set $D^{train}$ and one as test set $D^{test}$, and rotating the folds such that each fold is used for testing once.
 As discussed in Section \ref{sec:ourapproach}, trends are extracted from $D^{train}$ and predicted for videos in $D^{test}$.

 Since we are dealing with time series, one might argue that a temporal split of the dataset into folds would be preferred to a random split, as we do here.
 However, we choose a random split because of the following.
 Regarding the object features used as input to the prediction models, no temporal precedence is violated, as the features are computed only during the monitoring period $t_r$, {\it before} prediction.
-All remaining features are based on the distances between the popularity curve of the object until $t_r$ and the cluster centroids.
-As we argue below, the same clusters and centroids found in our experiments were consistently found in various subsets of each dataset, covering various periods of time.
+All remaining features are based on the distances between the popularity curve of the object until $t_r$ and the class centroids (or trends).
+As we argue below, the same trends/centroids found in our experiments were consistently found in various subsets of each dataset, covering various periods of time.
 Thus, we expect the results to remain similar if a temporal split is done.
 However, a temporal split of our dataset would require interpolations in the time series, as all of them have exactly 100 points regardless of video age.
 Such interpolations, which are not required in a random split, could introduce serious inaccuracies and compromise our analyses.